Laremy Tunsil: Miami Dolphins

-On April 28, 2016, the Miami Dolphins selected Tunsil with the 13th overall selection in the 2016 NFL Draft.
-He was the highest selected offensive lineman for the Dolphins since Jake Long went first overall in 2008, and the highest drafted Ole Miss player since linebacker Patrick Willis went 11th overall to the San Francisco 49ers in 2007.
+On April 28, 2016, the Miami Dolphins selected Tunsil with the 13th overall selection in the 2016 NFL draft.
+Miami initially had the 8th overall selection until the Dolphins fell to the 13th overall pick following a trade with the Philadelphia Eagles.
+He was the highest selected offensive lineman for the team since Jake Long went first overall in 2008, and the highest-drafted Ole Miss player since linebacker Patrick Willis went 11th overall to the San Francisco 49ers in 2007.
 On May 6, 2016, it was announced that Tunsil had signed a $12.45 million, four-year contract with the Dolphins.
 As a rookie in the 2016 season, Tunsil played in 14 games, 13 of those at the left guard position.
-He helped the Dolphins to finish with the ninth best rushing offense in the league.
+He helped Miami to finish with the ninth-best rushing offense in the league.
 After the 2016 season, veteran left tackle Branden Albert was traded to the Jacksonville Jaguars, making room for Tunsil to move to the left tackle position for the 2017 season.
+He was named to the PFWA All-Rookie Team.
 In the 2017 season, Tunsil appeared in and started 15 games.
 In the 2018 season, Tunsil appeared in and started 15 games once again.

 On April 18, 2019, the Dolphins picked up the fifth-year option on Tunsil's contract.